NFarris/AudioAnalysis/README.md

 ## Understanding Feature Extraction
-//TODO: Add the following sections to each of the features listed below: Description, Why is this feature important?, Algorithm for extraction
+//TODO: Add the following sections to each of the features listed below: Why is this feature important?, Algorithm for extraction
 ### Zero Crossing Rate
 #### Description
 Zero Crossing Rate is the rate of sign-changes across a signal (the rate at which the signal changes from positive negative or from negative to positive).